allzrva/stepic_selenium_course/README.md

+# Selenium sandbox
 This repository is a learning sandbox.
-It follows course at https://stepik.org/course/575/syllabus and helps me to get acquainted with Selenium by Python means.
+It follows course at https://stepik.org/course/575.
+It helps me to get acquainted with Selenium by Python means.